When quantitatively assessing how good a pair of headphones are, the main measurement looked at is the frequency response curve.

 Bright: the high frequencies are emphasised and clear

-Coloured: not natural sounding, usually due to peaks and dips in the frequency response curve
+Coloured: not natural sounding, usually due to peaks and dips in the frequency response curve.
+These are generally caused by resonances in parts of the headphone construction.

 Detail: the presence of fine details in the music which are lost with poor quality headphones